On this page:

 reader : (-> request? (or/c #f non-empty-string?))

-Contains the function that is used to extract the current CSRF token from the request.
+Contains the procedure that is used to extract the current CSRF token from the request.
 The default implementation tries to extract the CSRF token from a header called x-csrf-token and, if that fails, then it tries to get it from a binding called csrf-token.

 procedure